r1cksec/corptrace/README.md

 To prevent timeouts of the individual modules, the duration of the timeout window can be adjusted during execution.
 <br>
 <br>
-The following command executes all available modules for a domain up to risk level 2:
+The following command executes all available modules for a domain up to risk level 2 (possible risk level 1-4):

 ```
 python3 corptrace.py -o /tmp/out -d r1cksec.de -e